GoogleCloudPlatform/community/tutorials/delivering-cloud-monitoring-notifications-to-third-party-services/index.md

 Terraform is a [HashiCorp](https://www.hashicorp.com/) open source tool that enables you to predictably create, change, and improve your cloud infrastructure using code.
 In this tutorial, Terraform is used to automatically create and manage necessary resources in Google Cloud.

-Terraform will create the following resources in your cloud project:
+Terraform creates the following resources in your cloud project:

 *   A Cloud Run service called `cloud-run-pubsub-service` to deploy the Flask application
 *   A Pub/Sub topic called `tf-topic`